FAQ

 Is the COR One available internationally?

-It is our intention to make COR available worldwide but right now it is only shippable to US and Canada addresses.
+COR is now available In the US, Canada and the EU.
 As with all products the COR One is subject to local regulation and requirements.

 Steve Jobs had the keenest and earliest vision for consumer health, yet he is not recognized for this.
 Working with him greatly influenced me.